generic-matrix/BackendTakehomeChallenge/README.md

 1. 2FA Auth and SSL security so it becomes an open API
 2. string/payload compressor to reduct production level cost
+3. JSON cred to env variables of the docker